 But often, it’s your webinar promotion that impact your attendance rate.
 We gathered for you the best tips and tricks to make sure this does not happen again.

-When should I start my webinar promotion?
+When should I start the promotion?

 You should promote your webinar at the beginning of the week.
 Monday, Tuesday, and Wednesday has more pre-registrations.